Kjersti Stenseng: 2025

 Among her first actions as minister, Stenseng proposed an amendment to the national insurance act which would make it easier for trade unions to keep workers who are temporarily absent from work and met with oil pioneers' trade unions to present a new compensation scheme for those affected by chemical injuries.
-She also proposed to amend the Norwegian integration program with a integration declaration which would demand immigrants between the ages of 18 and 55 to adhere to Norwegian principles, values, rights and freedoms in addition to learning Norwegian before getting employed.
+She also proposed to amend the Norwegian integration program with an integration declaration which would demand immigrants between the ages of 18 and 55 to adhere to Norwegian principles, values, rights and freedoms in addition to learning Norwegian before getting employed.
 This move was supported by the main opposition party, the Progress Party.

 Stenseng fired Hans Christian Holte, the director of the Norwegian Labour and Welfare Administration, on 11 November after the Office of the Auditor General of Norway had concluded that the Norwegian Labour and Welfare Administration had misinformed the Ministry of Labour and Social Inclusion and the Auditor General about a backlog of logs regarding IT systems dating back to March 2025.
 These had not been logged as originally reported, a discrepancy only reported in September the same year.
 This was also in violation of internal regulations about internal checks.

+2026

+In January 2026, Stenseng announced that the government would be tightening in on benefits for immigrants, arguing that it "should pay off to get a job" and that both cultural differences and weak economic incentives have been in the way.
+Furthermore, she argued that equality should be more clearly defined in introduction programs to immigrants and that expectations should be made more clearer.

+Stenseng announced in late March that the government would be making changes to the rules concerning part-time workers, which would include that they have the right for pay for overtime work, preferential right to permanent employment and a general right for workers to ask to work in reduced capacity.
+These changes came after several verdicts made by both Norwegian courts and the European Court of Justice regarding the right to overtime pay for part-time work, which had led the parties in the labour market on a collision course.